chyyuu/aos_course_info/difference-testing-or-semantic-bug.md

 - Differential testing: a new approach to change detection
 - Deep differential testing of JVM implementations
 - Hunting for bugs in code coverage tools via randomized differential testing
+-  All File Systems Are Not Created Equal: On the Complexity of Crafting Crash-consistent Applications.
+OSDI'14
 - [Workshop on Program Equivalence](http://eecs.qmul.ac.uk/~nikost/wpe2016/tlks.html)

 ## semantic-bug